lsansaa/easy-express-crud-generator/README.md

     ```/city/name?name_eq=ambala```
   * ne: not equals
     ```/city/name?name_ne=ambala```
-  * lt: lower than
+  * lt: lower than (Now can be used with gt and gte)
-  * gt: greater than
+  * gt: greater than (Now can be used with lt and lte)
-  * lte: less than or equal to
+  * lte: less than or equal to (Now can be used with gt and gte)
-  * gte: greater than or equal to
+  * gte: greater than or equal to (Now can be used with lt and lte)
   * in: included in an array of values
     ```/city?name_in=ambala&name_in=mumbai&name_in=banglore```
   * nin: non included in an array of values